 Podcasts from any ERA members are covered under the licence.

 Podcasts produced by non-members are not covered.
-If you wish to use these please contact us for advice.
+If you wish to use these please contact Information Services for advice.

 Using YouTube content

 The ERA licence does not cover material accessed directly from YouTube.
 If you wish to use content from YouTube please contact Information Services for advice.

 Embedding recordings in PowerPoint presentations

 You may embed recording made by ERA members, as long as:

 - you include the ERA labelling information, and

 - access is restricted to UK-based students only by a secure method

 You may retain, store and copy recordings in both digital and analogue formats.